-The most important task or essential aim when designing the alignment is to specify the geometry of the guideway's functional planes so that the passenger traveling in the vehicle on the guideway experiences optimum comfort during the journey.
+The most important task or essential aim when designing the alignment is to specify the geometry of the guideway's functional planes so that the passenger travelling in the vehicle on the guideway experiences optimum comfort during the journey.
 The geometry defines the limit values for accelerations in the three spatial directions (X, Y, and Z direction).
 However, apart from the acceleration, the consideration of the change in acceleration (jerk) is also an important aspect for comfort.
 Therefore, various mathematical formulae were discussed for the transition curves and lengths, with the result,

-- the horizontal transition curves are designed as sinusoidal curves and, - the vertical transition curves are designed as clothoids.
-An exception are the track switching devices which is based on beam theory,

-- designed using clothoids for the horizontal transition curves in the turn-out position.
-The alignment is designed and the space curve established taking into consideration the aspects given above as well as the system characteristics, - climbing capability up to 10% and cant (super elevation) in curves up to 12%.
-The space curve data are used in the next design phase as the design criteria for, - specifying the substructures, - height of the columns, - geometry of each individual beam, - location of the track switching devices and for the precise location of the functional components on the beam.
+- the horizontal transition curves are designed as sinusoidal curves and, - The vertical transition curves are designed as clothoids.
+An exception are the track switching devices which is based on beam theory, - Designed using clothoids for the horizontal transition curves in the turn-out position.
+The alignment is designed and the space curve established taking into consideration the aspects given above as well as the system characteristics, e.g - climbing capability up to 10% and - Can't (super elevation) in curves up to 12%. - The fact that maglev do not touch the guideway also has other advantages: faster acceleration and braking; greater climbing capability; enhanced operation in heavy rain, snow, and ice; and reduced noise.
+Maglev systems are also energy-efficient on routes of several hundred kilometers' length; they use about half as much energy per passenger as a typical commercial aircraft.
+Like other electrical transport systems, they also reduce the use of oil, and pollute the air less than aircraft, diesel locomotives, and cars.

+The space curve data are used in the next design phase as the design criteria for,

+- specifying the substructures,

+- Height of the columns,

+- Geometry of each individual beam,

+- Location of the track switching devices and for the precise location of the functional components on the beam.

+The reductions in speed in the track course result from slopes, where the residual acceleration abilities do not maintain a high speed.
+Based on faster acceleration, the operation speed of the maglev can be smaller than that of the ICE3 in order to achieve the same running time.
+The primary energy demand that is relevant for the comparison between different means of transport averages under the examination of the current power mix as 2.5 times the secondary needs.